scuzzydude/asimov/asimov.md

 "I got this," said Stinky Fingers.

-"You got what, little man," the Be-ek-em warrior said, though he wasn't really much bigger than Stinky Fingers himself.
+"You got what, little man?"
+The Be-ek-em warrior wasn't much bigger than Stinky Fingers himself.

 "How did a little runt like you come from this tribe of giants anyway?
 Was your mother one of the magic people of the forest, captured by giants?
 Does your mother have hairy feet, Stinky Fingers?"